nodejs/undici/docs/api/Agent.md

 * **factory** `(origin: URL, opts: Object) => Dispatcher` - Default: `(origin, opts) => new Pool(origin, opts)`
 * **maxRedirections** `Integer` - Default: `0`.
 The number of HTTP redirection to follow unless otherwise specified in `DispatchOptions`.
+* **interceptors.Agent** `Array<DispatchInterceptor>` - Default: `[RedirectInterceptor]` - A list of interceptors that are applied to the dispatch method.
+Additional logic can be applied (such as, but not limited to: 302 status code handling, authentication, cookies, compression and caching).

 ## Instance Properties